-Google My Business recently was renamed to Google Business Profile and got new features to ease the way people access their business listing on Google.
+Google My Business was recently renamed to Google Business Profile and got new features to ease the way people access their business listings on Google.

-Google Business Profile (former Google My Business) is like managing a social media profile aimed specifically for local businesses to improve search rankings with local SEO and customer reviews.
+Google Business Profile (former Google My Business) is like managing a social media profile aimed specifically at local businesses to improve search rankings with local SEO and customer reviews.

 I mentioned ‘quietly’ as they do not over-promise, and there are very low-key announcements about new features that usually business owners don’t get to hear/read about.